Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Introduction

-The main difficulty in going from~\cite{rsp} to our parallel RSP result is enforcing a tensor product structure on the prover's space: we would like to show that if we execute multiple instances of a single-qubit RSP protocol in parallel, a successful prover must treat each of these copies independently.
-Mathematically, this means that we need to be able to split the prover's a priori uncharacterised Hilbert space into a tensor product, where each tensor factor is supposed to correspond to one instance of the RSP protocol.
+The main difficulty in going from~\cite{rsp} to our parallel RSP result is enforcing a tensor product structure on the prover's space: we would like to show that, if we execute multiple instances of a single-qubit RSP protocol in parallel, a successful prover must treat each of these copies independently.
+Mathematically, this means that we need to be able to split the prover's a priori uncharacterised Hilbert space into a \emph{tensor product}, where each tensor factor is supposed to correspond to one instance of the RSP protocol.
 This is a more demanding version of the classic question of parallel repetition: there, one is interested in showing that any prover's winning probability in the protocol decays in essentially the same way as it would for a prover who executes the instances independently.
 In contrast, we need to show that the prover really does execute the different instances independently in a physically meaningful sense.
-We call this stronger requirement \emph{parallel rigidity}.\footnote{In~\cite{rsp}, the authors show that their protocol has composable security.
-This may suggest that one can obtain a parallel rigidity statement simply by composing the protocol with itself in parallel.
-However, this is not the case because the composable security statement in~\cite{rsp} requires an additional assumption called a \emph{measurement buffer}, which effectively acts as a trusted intermediary between the verifier and the prover.
-A parallel composition of the protocol in~\cite{rsp} would utilise a different measurement buffer for each instance, thereby forcing the prover to treat the different instances in a (largely) independent way.
-In particular, this means that one already assumes a tensor product structure with $n$ separate qubits in the prover's space, whereas in our work enforcing this tensor product structure is the key technical challenge.
-For cryptographic applications, we do not want to place any such assumption on the prover and instead allow the prover to perform arbitrary global operations involving all instances.
-This is what our parallel RSP protocol achieves.} The question of parallel rigidity has been studied extensively in the literature on quantum self-testing~\cite{coudron2016parallel, coladangelo2016parallel, linearity, natarajan2018low}, where one considers a setting of two non-communicating provers.
-Unfortunately, those techniques are not immediately transferable to the setting we consider here, namely a single computationally bounded prover.
+We call this stronger requirement \emph{parallel rigidity}.